intitni/XccurateFormatter/README.md

 Place the formatter configuration files at the project root or its parent directories.
 Xccurate Formatter will use the nearest configuration it finds to determine which formatter to use.

-If no configuration is found, it will use the first formatter in the supported formatter list that supports the language and has it's executable path set.
+If no configuration is found, it will use the first formatter in the supported formatter list that supports the language and has its executable path set.

 ## Limitations

-- Since Xcode only provides the UTI of the editing file but not the file extension, the formatter won't support files that Xcode doesn't know. e.g. even though `.graphql` is support by Prettier, `.graphql` will be recognized as `public.plain-text` by Xcode.
+- Since Xcode only provides the UTI of the editing file but not the file extension, the formatter won't support files that Xcode doesn't know. e.g. even though `.graphql` is supported by Prettier, `.graphql` will be recognized as `public.plain-text` by Xcode.
 - Xccurate Formatter can only read the configurations at the root of the project, or anywhere in its parent directories.
 See **How It Works** below for detail.
-- Every time you quit Xcode and open it again, the extension will take a few seconds(?) to warm up the first time it runs, thanks too the Apple Script workaround.
+- Every time you quit Xcode and open it again, the extension will take a few seconds(?) to warm up the first time it runs, thanks to the Apple Script workaround.

 ## How It Works

-Source extension itself must be sandboxed, but it can still talk to XPC services that are not.
+The source extension itself must be sandboxed, but it can still talk to XPC services that are not.
 That way, we can let the XPC service do the dirty work and return the formatted code back to the extension.

 The dirty work will be:

 1. Use Apple Script to get the opening project path of the frontmost Xcode window.
-(An Accessibility API trick used to work with Xcode 13, but failed to work any more when building with Xcode 14.)
+(An Accessibility API trick used to work with Xcode 13, but failed to work anymore when building with Xcode 14.)
 Sadly we can't get the file path.
 2. Find upwards the nearest configuration file to determine which formatter to use.
-   For example, if you are formatting a Swift file, and the folders structure like this
+   For example, if you are formatting a Swift file, and the folders structured like this
    ```
    parent
     |- .swift-format